Math Placement Exam

 I received extra time for exams in high schools.
 Can I receive this accommodation for this exam?

-The Academic Success Center (ASC) is eager to visit with you to learn more about your needs.
-Simply contact ASC at email@example.com to arrange a confidential conversation.
+The Thomas Kilian Academic Success Center (ASC) is eager to visit with you to learn more about your needs.
+Simply contact ASC at firstname.lastname@example.org to arrange a confidential conversation.
 Students who qualify for accommodation are granted an additional 45 minutes (135 total) to complete the exam.
 The ASC will proctor your exam in a private office that reduces distractions.
 We will schedule your exam with you when you qualify for this accommodation.